 The Castle was attacked and set on fire again in 1544 at the time known as the ‘rough wooing’ when several other nearby castles suffered the same fate.

-In 1580, the estate passed to another Sir William St Clair who created the vaults and ‘great turnpike of Rosslyn’ – the impressive four feet wide staircase which leads from the basement up through the present Castle – and added more buildings including the clock tower in 1596 and the Great Hall over the vaults.
+In 1580, the estate passed to another Sir William St Clair who created the vaults and ‘great turnpike of Rosslyn’ – the impressive four feet wide staircase which leads from the basement up through the East Range – and added more buildings including the clock tower in 1596 and the Great Hall over the vaults.

 The fireplace from the Great Hall still exists today, inscribed with the date of 1596.

-His son, also Sir William, finished the building over the vaults and his initials ‘S.W.S (for Sir William St Clair) 1622’ are inscribed above the door of the present Castle.
+The East Range was developed as a domestic residence by his son, also Sir William, who finished the building over the vaults and his initials ‘S.W.S (for Sir William St Clair) 1622’ are inscribed above the door.

-The vaults below the present building provided the kitchen, bakehouse and dungeon.
+The vaults below the East Range provided the kitchen, bakehouse and dungeon.
 Sir William’s son, Sir John, tried to resist the attack on the Castle in 1650 by Cromwell’s troops, led by General Monk, but much damage was caused and the Castle never recovered.

 Rosslyn Chapel (official guidebook) – The Earl of Rosslyn